CerberusX1/modlists/README.md

 # modlists
-The Arcadia List for fallout 4
+The Arcadia List for fallout 4 AE

 step 1, make sure your fallout 4 is a clean install to do this simply